Sk3ggox/computer-science/README.md

 [Probability](https://projects.iq.harvard.edu/stat110/home) | 15 weeks | 5-10 hours/week | [Differentiation and Integration](https://www.edx.org/course/calculus-1b-integration) | [chat](https://discord.gg/UVjs9BU)

 ## Final project

-Part of learning is doing.
-The assignments and exams for each course are to prepare you to use your knowledge to solve real-world problems.

-After you've completed Core CS and the parts of Advanced CS relevant to you, you should identify a problem that you can solve using the knowledge you've acquired.
-You can create something entirely new, or you can improve some tool/program that you use and wish were better.

-Students who would like more guidance in creating a project may choose to use a series of project oriented courses.
-Here is a sample of options
-(many more are available, at this point you should be capable of identifying a series that is interesting and relevant to you):

 Courses | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--:
 [Fullstack Open](https://fullstackopen.com/en/) | 12 weeks | 15 hours/week | programming